stuerp/foo_midi/README.md

 v3.1.0.0-alpha3, 2025-xx-xx

 - Changed: Relative soundfont paths should now work in JSON and text lists.
-- Changed: Reduced number of BASSMIDI and FluidSynth ports to 1 to improve performance.
+- Improved: BASSMIDI and FluidSynth only create as many streams or synthesizers as there are ports in the MIDI stream.
 - Improved: FluidSynth handles DLS embedded in XMF files better.
 - Fixed: MIDI flavor **None** did not work completely as intended.